 Surfacing information about your female ancestors can provide great inspiration.
 It can also be more challenging than discovering details about male relatives.
 Many historical documents only list women by their married name, or even by the name of their husband.

 We all have brave and inspiring female ancestors – women of conviction – deserving to have their stories told.
-March is Women’s History Month, an ideal time to unravel the mysteries of undiscovered or little-known female relatives.
-Let these tips guide you!
+Let these tips guide you to unraveling the mysteries of undiscovered or little-known female relatives.

 1. Mine Male Records